 As homework, extracurricular activities and social engagements start to pile up, it's easy to see how busy it is to be a modern student.
 With college applications to consider as well, it can be a real challenge to stay on top of things.
 This is where our study skills program — and our tutoring experts — can have a positive effect, helping students take on any project more effectively with practical strategies for planning, managing and prioritizing their schedules and workloads.

 Life-Long Skills to Succeed, Starting in Grade 4

-A solid foundation leads to success.
-So our study skills program in Utah is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
+Strong foundations are vital for long-term success.
+That’s why we've tailored our study skills program in Utah to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
 At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
-Help your child take on any challenge with confidence.
+We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.

-- Techniques for planning and tracking long term projects.
+- Techniques to plan and track projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.